GaryLeeONE/f1quickstart/main.md

 The Race is, of course, the glamorous main event of every race weekend.

-The race runs for a set number of laps (different for each circuit) but the total race distance for each race is always a little bit over 300km (186 mi) with one exception: the Monaco Grand Prix.
-The races generally take around 75 to 90 minutes to complete, barring any severe incidents causing stoppages.
+The race runs for a set number of laps (different for each circuit) but the total race distance for each race is always a little bit over 300 km or 180 miles (with one exception: the Monaco GP).
+The races generally take around 90 minutes to complete, barring any severe incidents causing stoppages.

 Championship points are awarded to the drivers and teams each race based on race results: